xcat2/confluent-docs/docs/confluentvxcat.md

 Confluent does not cover all functionality of xCAT.
 Some functions of xCAT that are currently not in confluent are:

 * Virtualization management
-* Deployment to networks through routers
-* Support for platforms other than x86

 # Interoperability